french mortgage for non-residents explained

 So if you earn 3,000€/month, your monthly outgoings (mortgage or rent + loans) and French mortgage future repayment, should not go above 1,000€/month.

-Yes, often French banks will take into account the income that you receive from your buy-to-lets at the rate of 80%.
-You will be able to add 80% of the rental income received from buy-to-lets to your annual combined income.
+No, often French banks will not take into account the income that you receive from your buy-to-lets for non-residents.

-Formula is annual gross income or net profit self-employed + 80% rental income received x 33% / 12 gives you what you can spend on the French mortgage.
+Formula is usually annual gross income or net profit self-employed x 33% / 12 gives you what you can spend on the French mortgage.

 what are the steps for a french mortgage?